casdoor/casdoor-website/docs/basic/try-with-docker.md

 * [Docker](https://docs.docker.com/get-docker/)

 Users of all OSes must ensure that the **docker-engine version >= 17.05**.
-It is because that we use multi-stage build feature in docker-compose.yml, which was supported in 17.05 and above versions.
+It is because we use multi-stage build feature in docker-compose.yml, which was supported in 17.05 and above versions.
 See <https://docs.docker.com/develop/develop-images/multistage-build/> for more information.

 If you also use docker-compose, please ensure that **docker-compose version >= 2.2**.
-For Linux users, you also need to make sure that docker-compose is installed, given that it is seperated from docker-engine.
+For Linux users, you also need to make sure that docker-compose is installed, given that it is separated from docker-engine.

 ## Get the image